Azure/reliable-web-app-pattern-dotnet/workshop/1 - Tooling and Deployment/README.md

 ## 1 - Tooling and Deployment

+Welcome to the RWA .NET Workshop, we are going to learn how build reliable web applications using .NET and enterprise Cloud Apps.
+We are going to deploy a Ticket Store Application, Relecloud Concerts!

-The following detailed deployment steps assume you are using a Dev Container inside Visual Studio Code.
+For this guide, we assume you are using a Dev Container inside Visual Studio Code using Dev Containers.

 > For your convenience, we use Dev Containers with a fully-featured development environment.
 If you prefer to use Visual Studio, we recommend installing the necessary [dependencies](../../prerequisites.md) and skip to the deployment instructions starting in [Step 3](#3-log-in-to-azure).

 ### 1. Clone the repo

 > For Windows users, we recommend using Windows Subsystem for Linux (WSL) to [improve Dev Container performance](https://code.visualstudio.com/remote/advancedcontainers/improve-performance).

+Run in a PowerShell Shell window, the following command.

 ```pwsh
 wsl